leanprover/fp-lean/functional-programming-lean/src/type-classes/coercion.md

 ```output error
 {{#example_out Examples/Classes.lean dropPos}}
 ```
+Because the author of `List.drop` did not make it a method of a type class, it can't be overridden by defining a new instance.

 The type class `Coe` describes overloaded ways of coercing from one type to another:
 ```lean